opele/JustMyGallery/README.md

 Free gallery template website: TODO

-This repository contains the website code as well as a small app to create a file which tells the website which images to display.
+This repository contains the website code as well as a small app to create a file which tells the website about the images to display.

+The gallery is a simple single page app made with javascript and html.
+The preview images are displayed with fixed width and scaled height.
+The gallery features lazy loading of new preview images while scrolling down, image rating, bookmarking, adding custom tags, sorting and filtering of images.
+Data is persisted into the local storage of the browser.

+Feel free to copy and modify as needed.

 ## Load Images
 The images are defined in a JSON file imageData.js loaded by index.html as a script.